This Book Will Give You The Fish Sex You Were Missing In

 Lucy's impulse — seeking romantic exaltation as a fuel for her life — is one that I think a lot of us also have.
 But I read books like yours to sate that.
 If I can’t have it all the time, I can have a little of it, described well.

 Your book and Twitter account are both so funny.
-Both works approach mental health and the mind – dark things — but with humor.
+Both works approach mental health and the mind – dark things — but with humour.
 Why is that your impulse?

 Advertisement